-The possibility of working with multiple Testersuite environments in Testersuite is also coming up next year.
-This has had a major technical impact because you will be offering multiple databases per customer.
+The ability to work in Testersuite with multiple Testersuite environments is also coming up for next year.
+This has had a major technical impact because you will be offering multiple databases per client.

-Frank: The implementation of the information security management system (ISMS) according to ISO 27001/NEN7510 and the final certifications are a milestone.
-We have of course achieved this with the entire Testersuite team.
-In addition, we now have a well-attuned development team that keeps each other sharp and can replace each other properly due to the spread of knowledge.
+Frank: The Implementation of the information security management system (ISMS) according to ISO 27001/NEN7510 and the final certifications are a milestone.
+Of course we achieved this with the entire Testersuite team.
+In addition, we now have a well-attuned development team that keeps each other sharp and can replace each other well by spreading knowledge.
 We also record who has which knowledge areas.
-This allows you to put things in front of a colleague who has less knowledge of a sub-area and help them.
-This way, you spread knowledge and ensure continuity.
+As a result, you can pass on issues to a colleague who has less knowledge of a subfield and help him or her out.
+In this way you spread knowledge and ensure continuity.

 I love the imported book review.
 Some weren't used to it and others were.
 That increases knowledge, because you have to know what you're talking about in the next book review.
 That's how you keep each other focused.
 The fact that the development team has a very good cadence with the fortnightly update cycle, the standard automated unit tests, the code reviews and retrospective meetings are also great improvements.

-Youri: I agree.
-And that we are able to deliver new functionality in a stable manner every fortnight for our Testersuite fans.
+Youri: I concur with that.
+And that we are able to deliver new functionality every two weeks in a stable way for our Testersuite-fans.